338 Aircon

 Pro 338 Reminder: Refrigerant Problems

-Low refrigerant can affect the performance of both the evaporator and condenser coils.
-When a new central aircon unit is installed, the indoor and outdoor units come pre-charged with refrigerant.
-In a professional aircon servicing company aircon installation, they will measure the refrigerant level before installing and after the unit has been test-run.
 When this doesn’t happen and refrigerant is insufficient, the unit may chronically underperform in terms of both energy efficiency and effective cooling.
 Ironically, low refrigerant levels may also cause evaporator coil surfaces to become excessively cold, freezing condensation and triggering a sequence of events that eventually culminates in coil icing which may shut down the system.

 During annual maintenance done by a professional aircon servicing company, measuring the refrigerant level is also standard procedure.
 Aircon units don’t use refrigerant the way an automobile may consume motor oil and require occasional topping up.
 If a low refrigerant level is detected, a leak is almost always the cause.
 Leak detection will focus on the evaporator coil, the condenser coil, and connections in the refrigerant conduit.

 It’s always a good time to talk about the common issues that aircon units have.
 This way, you’ll be able to spot if there are problems with your unit or not and prepare for its replacement accordingly.
-If you require our aircon servicing services, Whatsapp us at +65 9222 4141 for a fast and transparent quote.
+If you require our aircon services, Whatsapp us at +65 9222 4141 for a fast and transparent quote.

 338 Aircon Servicing Singapore provides an extensive range of Aircon Services including Aircon Servicing, Aircon Repairs, Aircon Installation of the best aircon brands, Chemical Overhaul, Gas Top-up, Aircon Leaking Water, and Aircon Not Cold Fix, and more.
 We have a team of professional technicians who are equipped with vast knowledge and experience in the Aircon industry.